Uniform estimates for smooth polynomials over finite fields: Analysis via Laplace transform

 and so, by Lemmas~\ref{lem:xi size} and \ref{lem:rho i transform},

 As $G_q(e^{\xi/m})-1 = O(u \log(u+1)/(mq^{\lceil (m+1)/2\rceil}))$ by Lemma~\ref{lem:gq exi}, the integrals over $\Delta_0$ and $\Delta_1$ contribute at most

 We wish to bound the integral over $\Delta_2$ by the same quantity.
 However, using the triangle inequality as before we will incur an extra factor of $\log m$ coming from the integral of $|\hat{\rho}(s)| = O(1/|s|)$ on $\Delta_2$.
-To remove this factor, we first replace $\exp(T(-s))$ by $1$ -- a short calculation using Lemma~\ref{lem:t} shows that the error obtained is acceptable.
-It remains to bound
+To remove this factor, we first replace $\exp(T(-s))$ by $1$ -- the error obtained is acceptable, since by Lemma~\ref{lem:t}